Henry Lee of Ditchley: Career

+The fourth Quarter of Henry's CoA should be "Argent, a fess between three leopards faces sable."

+Third quarter "Gules, a lion rampant argent lingued the first, an estoile for difference, is a tribute to Randle II, 4th Earl of Chester, Henry's paterlineal ancestor.

 Marriage and children

 Lee married, on 21 May 1554, Anne Paget (d.1590), the daughter of William Paget, 1st Baron Paget, and his wife Anne Preston, by whom he had two sons, John Lee and Henry Lee, both of whom died young, and a daughter, Mary Lee, who is said to have eloped with one John Worsley in February 1579, but died without issue, likely in 1583.

 Lee's wife, Anne, was buried at Aylesbury, Buckinghamshire, on 31 December 1590.
 There is a monument to her in St. Mary the Virgin, Aylesbury.
 After her death, Lee lived openly with his mistress, Anne Vavasour, formerly one of the Queen's Ladies in Waiting.
 Anne of Denmark visited Lee at his lodge near Ditchley known as the "Little Rest" and talked to Anne Vavasour on 15 September 1608.
 A few days later the queen sent her a jewel worth more than £100, which pleased Lee to see "his sweet-heart so graced".

 He was the cousin of Captain Thomas Lee, a troublesome soldier on whose behalf he allowed himself to be bound over and who was put to death in 1601 for an involvement in the treason of the 2nd Earl of Essex.

 His heir and cousin, also Sir Henry Lee, became 1st Baronet Lee of Quarendon.